 - President Putin and the Russian Government favored President Trump.

 In addition to covert intelligence operations that supplied a constant stream of material to WikiLeaks, the Russian government worked to achieve these goals by using government agencies, state-funded media outlets, and paid social media trolls.
 For example, Facebook has acknowledged that "it has become a battleground for governments seeking to manipulate public opinion in other countries."
 Using these tools, Russia launched a dangerous fake news campaign intended to make it difficult for Americans to tell the difference between accurate reporting and blatant lies about both presidential candidates and about our own country.

 But the most disturbing finding: Russia intends to do this again.

-Russia will use the lessons learned from their 2016 attack on our democracy to future attacks on both our democracy and other sovereign nations worldwide.
+Russia will use the lessons learned from their 2016 attack on our democracy to carry out future attacks on both our democracy and other sovereign nations worldwide.
 It's clear that President Putin intends to do this again.
 Republican Senator John McCain has warned that Russia will continue to use cyberattacks “as a part of Vladimir Putin’s ambition to regain Russian prominence and dominance in some parts of the world.”
 The American people cannot ignore Russia’s actions against us, because doing so will leave our democracy vulnerable to the next attack.

 Next Page: Russia: Influencing Trump & His Team